 Substance abuse detox and residential treatment

-The Providence inpatient addiction treatment program combines evidence-based medical care with therapy based on motivational interviewing.
-The first step is a medically supervised detox from drugs and alcohol, followed by brief residential addiction treatment.
-These 14 days of 24-hour medically supervised care include detoxification and stabilization, group treatment, family treatment groups and case management by our exceptional staff.
+The Providence inpatient residential addiction treatment program combines evidence-based medical care with therapy based on motivational interviewing.
+The first step is a medically supervised (monitored) detox from drugs and alcohol, combined with brief stabilization addiction treatment.
+The average length of stay is 5 days of 24-hour medically monitored care include detoxification and stabilization, group treatment, family treatment groups and case management by our exceptional staff.